 Nobody likes a dirty house, that's why it's important to clean every so often.
 By washing our clothes, bedsheets, and kitchen towels, we keep the whole house spick and span and stop anyone or anything from getting too smelly and gross.
-But, not all household items are made alike, which means not everything needs the same wash cycle.
-So, to help you get your house finally in order, we put together this list of household items that we're washing too much, or far too little
+But, not all household items are made alike, which means washing them too much can actually ruin them.
+So, to help you get your house finally in order, we put together this list to help you keep your home in order, and damage free.

 You've probably heard this one before, but it still amazes us how many people don't know that your jeans don't need to be washed every time they're worn!
 Denim is a durable fabric that's made to last, and overwashing can wear out the fabric and cause pants to lose their shape.
 Also, wet jeans are notoriously heavy and add more weight to a load of laundry than any other normal pair of pants would.